kumarnavinrai/sqllitereactnativedialyexpense/Readme.md

 This app is designed to help users manage their finances effectively using the robustness of SQLite for data management.
 With its user-friendly interface and powerful backend, Budget Buddy makes budgeting simple and efficient.

-Watch the app in action on my YouTube channel: [Budget Buddy App Demo](https://youtu.be/dl74XgJYK1A)

 ## Features